Telefonica/mistica-android/README.md

 ./gradlew :library:publishReleasePublicationToMavenLocal :catalog:publishCatalogPublicationToMavenLocal
 ```

-No you can go back to your client app repository, add `mavenLocal()` to the list of repositories on `build.gradle`, sync your project and the dependency should be resolved with the artifact including your local changes:
+- Now you can go back to your client app repository, add `mavenLocal()` to the list of repositories on `build.gradle`

 ```groovy
 allprojects {